AmadeusW/stroll/development.md

   * Added DataService to serve data
   * For now, using sample data
   * Really happe with how in TypeScript I can code non stop for half an hour and end up with a perfectly working code.
+* Did some RX refactoring
+  * Use only one scheduler, in mapService
+  * Use combine method to produce debug output from two streams

 ### 2020-12-16
 * Swap player marker's image with orientation